 MY: Oh, for sure.
 It’s definitely experimental.
 I feel like I go back to this idea in the brainstorming phase for my recipes: Chinese and Jewish food have so many similarities.
 Both of them have dumplings.
 Both of them have flatbreads.
 Both of them have really hardy, carby, delicious foods.
 So that helped with some overlap because I know that a schnitzel is going to go well on a nice deli piece of bread.
 What’s a nice deli piece of bread?
 Oh, a bao.
 A steamed bao.
 Let’s put those together.
 And so a lot of the work I feel is done for you when you line up those two cuisines and see what the similarities are.

 HG: Absolutely.
 But you live on the North Dakota-Minnesota border: is there a total absence of food from your cultural backgrounds or have you found pockets or places that include them?
-Have you found a Jewish bakery or really good dim sum place or is it completely barren of cultural diversity?

 MY: There’s one bagel place in Fargo…